asfaw66/simple-sidebar/README.md

 <div id="navbar">
 	<!--
 	#navbar is positioned fixed.

-	It does not matter what element is this, give it a selector.
+	It does not matter what element #toggle-sidebar is, give it a selector (in this example #toggle-sidebar).
 	-->
 	<span id="toggle-sidebar" class="button icon"></span>
 </div>

 <div id="sidebar">
 	<!--
-	Simple-Sidebar will handle #sidebar's positioning.
+	Simple-Sidebar will handle #sidebar's position.

 	Links below are just an example.
 Give each clickable element, for example links, a class to trigger the closing animation.
 	-->
 	<a class="close-sidebar" href="#">Link</a>